BTMorton/dice_roller/README.md

 <script src="node_modules/dice_roller/dist/index.js"></script>
 ```

-Or in node
+Or in node:

 ```javascript
 import { DiceRoller } from "dice_roller";
 ```

-Then create a new instance of the DiceRoller class, and use it to perform some dice rolls
+Then create a new instance of the [`DiceRoller`](#DiceRoller) class, and use it to perform some dice rolls.

 ```javascript
 const diceRoller = new DiceRoller();